NSCU-CSC517/LearningRails/DesignPatternsExercises/ruby/strategy_design_pattern/solution/README.md

-# Strategy Design Pattern Exercise in Java
+# Strategy Design Pattern Exercise in Ruby

 ## Description
 * Strategy Design Pattern is reviewed in this example and exercise.